Wisdom Teeth Removal in Darwin

 Week 2–4: The extraction sites continue to heal.
 Most patients feel fully recovered within two weeks, though complete bone and tissue healing takes a few weeks longer.

 We provide detailed written aftercare instructions and are available by phone if you have any concerns during your recovery.
-If you experience an emergency after your procedure, call us immediately.
+If you experience a dental emergency after your procedure, call us on (08) 8995 9530 immediately.

 Visit Us in Parap, Darwin